newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 kubectl port-forward svc/argocd-server -n argocd 9090:443
 ```

-Username is admin and password can be obtained with this command.
+The default username is `admin` and the password can be obtained with the following command:

 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d && echo